CheyenneMDavid/Just-Cakes/README.md

 ---

----

 ## Project Planning & Development:

 This section outlines the planning process and development approach for our project.
 Below is a flowchart diagram that provides a visual representation of the overall functionality of the application.

 ![](https://res.cloudinary.com/cheymd/image/upload/v1712064156/JustCakes-Readme-images/basic-layout-of-functionality_v0az3y.png)

----

-&nbsp;
+### Database Schema

-Table for planning "Reviews" database
+### Table for planning "Reviews" database

 ![Reviews Tables Model](https://res.cloudinary.com/cheymd/image/upload/v1711207188/JustCakes-Readme-images/reviews-table_1_pv1kw7.png)

-&nbsp;
-Table for planning "Customer Accounts" database
+### Table for planning "Customer Accounts" database

 ![Customer Accounts](https://res.cloudinary.com/cheymd/image/upload/v1711207083/JustCakes-Readme-images/customer-account-tables_1_blheom.png)

-&nbsp;
-Cakes

-Table for planning "Cakes" database
+### Table for planning "Cakes" database

 Defining type:Wedding, Novelty and Birthday.
 Allergy: GF for Gluten Free.
 V for plant-based.
 Flavours and colors.
 And a list of the cakes themselves, making them searchable by users of the site when such extra functionality added.
-&nbsp;

 Using Normalization to organize the data, so when changes to the data is required, it's more easily managed.
 In doing so, new content for the fields can be created by a site administrator.
 The new content being cake names, descriptions and additional categories if they so wish.
-&nbsp;

 The purpose of the tables when planning the structure of the data was not to reflect the exact details of each cake currently available, but instead have the relevant sections.
 So whilst I've used some of the names of cakes and data such as gluten free, etc...
 The precise details of cakes on the site is subject to change, which was the purpose of the field structure.
 &nbsp;

-Cake Categories
+#### Cake Categories

 ![Cake Categories](https://res.cloudinary.com/cheymd/image/upload/v1711207072/JustCakes-Readme-images/cake-category-table_all7hy.png)

-&nbsp;
-Cake Colours
+#### Cake Colours

 ![Cake color and color association table](https://res.cloudinary.com/cheymd/image/upload/v1711207069/JustCakes-Readme-images/cake-colour-association-table_1_gvtskc.png)